s0rta/dsw-site/contributing.md

   changed functionality.

-If you would like to open a pull request that is not yet ready for review, please add the `WIP` label to signal that you are still working.
+If you would like to open a pull request that is not yet ready for review, please either indicate `WIP` in the title or the `WIP` label to signal that you are still working.
 Don't forget to remove the `WIP` label when you feel that your code is ready for review.